krawaller/algol5/modules/content/material/games/razzledazzle/rules.md

 Players take turn to either...

 - {CMND:name=move} a unit like a chess knight
-- {CMND:name=pass} the ball in an uninterrupted orthogonal or diagonal line to another unit.
+- {CMND:name=pass} the ball in an uninterrupted orthogonal or diagonal line to another friendly unit.
 You may keep passing as long as you want and have valid receivers.

 There are three unit types, dictating what is possible: